flutter/flutter/specs/style2.md

 Sky Style Language
 ==================

-Note: This is a work in progress that will eventually replace (style.md)[style.md].
+This is a trimmed down version of the API in (style.md)[style.md] that is intended to be a stepping stone to the long-term world where there are no hard-coded properties in the engine.

 The Sky style API looks like the following: